 Wright’s inquiry was routed to the Quantum Newport loft which responded with exactly what was needed to provide an accurate quote.
 Wright replied right away, and within one day had an estimate for his sail repair.
 “It was pretty extraordinary, the speed and detail of the response.”

 Getting the sail to the loft was as easy as boxing the sail and printing the label provided by Quantum.
 The loft arranged for the package to be picked up at Wright’s home.

-Boxing your sails can seem daunting, but Randy Shore has some tips for you.
+Boxing your sails can seem daunting, but we have some tips for you.

 How to Ship Your Sails

 Following is a step-by-step guide to packing your sail.
 The first step is to find a suitable box, then fold the sails.
 This avoids unnecessary folding and creasing of your sail.
 Obviously, you need to use some judgment to make sure the box is big enough, but the rule of thumb is, the longer and more tube-like the better.

 The maximum size guidelines for selecting a box for UPS and FedEx are as follows: